Yaseen-al/AC-iOS-ThreeCardMonteExercise/README.md

 ### Level 3:

 Add images to the button to make them look like cards.
-Build the app to look like the
+Build the app to look like the example.

 ### Level 4: